 Yes, it felt like Star Wars.
-The sequels have the humour gene, after it skipped a generation with the prequels.
-(Levity is actually good in a movie like this.)
+Like the OT, the sequels are funny (levity is actually good in a movie like this.)

 The only thing I hated was Luke’s treatment.
-I understand from a franchise perspective why his story had to end, but did they have to make him so repulsive?
-As I wrote before, the only way they could have made him more disgusting would have been to have him hit on Rey.
+I understand from a franchise perspective he had to go, but did they have to make him so repulsive?
+The only way they could have made him more disgusting would have been to have him hit on Rey.

-But if trailers hinted at Rey’s Skywalker identity, it was only to protect the Ben Solo reveal.
-Half an hour in, a wide-eyed, guileless Rey turns to Finn and says: “Luke Skywalker.
+But trailers that hinted at Rey’s Skywalker identity were protecting the Ben Solo reveal.
+Just half an hour in, a guileless Rey turns to Finn and says: “Luke Skywalker!
 I thought he was a myth.”
-Neither Han nor Leia knew her, plus there was that intriguing romantic tension with Kylo.
+Neither Han nor Leia knew her, plus she had romantic tension with Kylo.

 I watched Flashback Rey and thought: “That kid’s old enough to remember who her parents are.”
 When Rey told BB-8 her parents would be back, “one day”, you can tell from Daisy’s delivery that Rey was in denial.
 As Maz said: she already knew the truth.

 So going into VIII, I was quietly confident who her parents weren’t.